fcgrolleau/Dynamic-RRT/README.md

  `figS2_B.R` reproduces Figure S2 (B) for MIMIC.

+ `functions.R` contains handy functions `defactorize` and `rubinr` to “defactorize” dataframes and compute Rubin's rule respectively.

  `export_feather.R` export the imputed development dataframes as feather files for downstream use in Python.

- `functions.R` contains handy functions `defactorize` and `rubinr` to “defactorize” dataframes and compute Rubin's rule respectively.
+ `crossfit_ADR_eval.py` details the cross-fitted advantage doubly robust estimator for strategy evaluation for hospital-free days at day 60, using the MIMIC data (apparent effect).

 <br><br>

 - The **Evaluation** folder includes code related to the section titled “External validation” in the paper.